OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 - "locale": $("html").attr("lang"),

 # You must use DNN WebAPI:
-You shold use DNN webapi, so you can use [DnnAuthorize] and [ValidateAntiForgeryToken]
+You should use DNN webapi, so you can use [DnnAuthorize] and [ValidateAntiForgeryToken]

 `<link>` : https://talkdotnet.wordpress.com/tag/dnnauthorize/